Loop-string-hadron approach to SU(3) lattice Yang-Mills theory, II: Operator representation for the trivalent vertex: Discussion

 \section{Discussion}

-In this article, we have presented and justified a matrix representation of on-site gauge singlet operators in the SU(3) LSH framework.
-The results are obtained for a trivalent vertex equipped with the naive SU(3) gauge-invariant Hilbert space that was introduced in Ref.~\cite{Kadam:2024ifg}.
+In this article, we have presented a subset of the commutation relations of LSH operators at a trivalent vertex and used it to derive a matrix representation of on-site gauge singlet operators in the SU(3) LSH framework.
+The results are obtained for a vertex equipped with the nonorthogonal SU(3) gauge-invariant basis that was introduced in Ref.~\cite{Kadam:2024ifg}.

-In mathematical terms, our construction means the following: for any SU(3)-singlet operator $\mathcal{O}$ at the trivalent vertex and any basis ket $\kett{ \qnums }$, the state $\mathcal{O} \kett{ \qnums } $ can be expressed in the same basis:
+In mathematical terms, the matrix representation of operators at the vertex means the following: for any SU(3)-singlet operator $\mathcal{O}$ at the trivalent vertex and any basis ket $\kett{ \qnums }$, the state $\mathcal{O} \kett{ \qnums } $ can be expressed in the same basis:

 for known coefficients $[ \mathcal{O} ]_{ \qnums' , \qnums}$ given in Sec.~\ref{sec: derivationspart2}.
-This important task was also done in Refs.~\cite{Raychowdhury:2019iki,Kadam:2022ipf}, although it was much more straightforward for those theories, largely because the naive bases defined for them had orthogonality built in.
+This important task was also done in Refs.~\cite{Raychowdhury:2019iki,Kadam:2022ipf}, although it was much more straightforward for those theories, largely because there was no SU(3)-multiplicity problem to deal with.
+This task is a prerequisite to computing the dynamics, whether that is through classical- or quantum-computing means.

 In practice, to actually do the matrix arithmetic on computers one must in principle truncate the basis to finite dimensionality, and order it.
-Note that the usage of a basis that is not orthonormal can have unexpected consequences, for example, the matrix representation for a Hermitian operator $\mathcal{O}$ may not be equal to its conjugate-transpose.
-However, basis-independent quantities, such as the eigenvalues, will remain identical.
-Analytic calculations are tedious, as can be inferred from the derivations presented in the section \ref{sec: derivationspart2} while unavoidable to make progress in computing dynamics for the theory.
-The novelty of the current manuscript is to present the results in a ready-to-use format so that the community can use it and proceed further.
-The numerical companion of this manuscript facilitates the same further for practical implementations.
+Recall that the usage of a basis that is not orthonormal can have unexpected consequences, for example, the matrix representation of a Hermitian operator not being equal to its conjugate-transpose.
+And at present it is not obvious how to circuitize a quantum simulation without a mapping between the computational basis states and orthogonal states of the lattice gauge theory.
+Still, basis-independent quantities, such as the eigenvalues, will remain identical, and orthogonal bases can be constructed on a sector-by-sector basis using our provided code.
+Analytic work in this area can be tedious, as can be inferred from the derivations presented in the Sec.~\ref{sec: derivationspart2}, but calculations like those presented herein enable progress toward computing dynamics for the theory.
+The novelty of the current manuscript is to present the results in a ready-to-use format so that the community can work in terms of LSH variables and proceed further.
+The companion code facilitates the same further for practical implementations.